jandelgado/lede-dockerbuilder/README.md

 ```
 Your custom images can now be found in the `output` diretory.

-The `build` command will first build the docker image containing the LEDE image
+The `build` command will first build the docker image containing the actual image
 builder.
 The resulting docker image is per default tagged with
-`lede-imagebuilder:<Release>-<Target>-<Subtarget>`.
+`openwrt-imagebuilder:<Release>-<Target>-<Subtarget>`.
 Afterwards a container,
-which builds the actual LEDE image, is run.
-The final LEDE/OpenWRT image will be
+which builds the actual OpenWRT image, is run.
+The final OpenWRT image will be
 available in the `output/` directory.

 ### Usage